Modeling memory in time-respecting paths on temporal networks: Results

+where $d$ denotes the average expected degree of each snapshot.
 The first summand creates edges between random nodes, while the second enhances the likelihood that two nodes are connected if there is a TRP between them in the last $\hat{m}$ steps.
 The normalization constant $Z = \frac{1}{n} \sum_{i\neq j}M_{ij}(t;\hat{m})$ balances the two terms.
 We generate synthetic temporal graphs for varying values of $\alpha$ and infer $p$ using the \textbf{MEM} model introduced in Section~\ref{sec:main}.
 The left panel of Figure~\ref{fig:diffusion} shows the relation between $p$ and $\alpha$, which is monotonically increasing as expected.
 We also observe that, while the memory $p$ depends on the weight $\alpha$, it also depends on other graph properties, such as the density.

 For each graph, we run $15$ instances of a diffusion process of a scalar quantity on the graph's nodes.
 We let $u_i$ be the abundance of the diffusing quantity at node $i$ and we let $\bm{u} \in \mathbb{R}^n$ be a vector with entries $u_i$.
 We consider the following diffusive process: